Jimmy Savile Chanting

 Remarkable foresight from a position of hindsight.

-However one of the 20 year season ticket holders who didn't miss a game for many seasons throughout the period in question said about the BBC.
+However one of the 20 year season ticket holders who didn't miss a game for many seasons throughout the period in question said about the BBC, 'Why are they arguing this, we were there, we know we didn't sing this or have it sung at us until after his death'

 A retired Chair of one the largest supporters clubs in the UK remarked

-'Leeds fans can be accused of many sick chants over the years, and often, they are guilty as charged, but this one is total b*******'
+'Leeds fans can be accused of many sick chants over the years, and often, they are guilty as charged, but this one is total b*******'.

 External evidence was provided by the author Colin Irwin who in his popular book 'Sing when you're winning' spent time with Leeds supporters standing close to the opposition fans and despite writing about many chants not one related to Jimmy Savile.